 Vehicles with a Bluetooth system can use a Bluetooth-capable cell phone with a Hands-Free Profile to make and receive phone calls.
-The infotainment system and voice recognition are used to control the system.
-The system can be used when the ignition is on or in ACC/ACCESSORY.
-The range of the Bluetooth system can be up to 9.1 m (30 ft).
-Not all phones support all functions and not all phones work with the Bluetooth system.
-See my.chevrolet.com for more information about compatible phones.
+The infotainment system is used to control the system.
+The system can be used while in ACC/ACCESSORY or ON/RUN.
+See Ignition Positions (Key Access)